 Director of Security & Violent Extremism

-Dr. Huda has worked at the U.S. Institute of Peace (USIP) as a senior expert and scholar of Islam and focused on conflict resolution, peace-building research and field training to civil society members.
+Dr. Huda worked at the U.S. Institute of Peace (USIP) headquarters in Washington, DC, as a senior expert and scholar of Islam focused on conflict resolution, peace-building research, countering violent extremism and field-training to civil society members.
 He supervised and managed the development of the field of conflict resolution and mediation studies in religious and public schools in South Asia, Southeast Asia, and the Middle East.
 He is Editor of Crescent and Dove: Peace and Conflict Resolution in Islam (USIP Press).

-Dr. Huda was listed in the "Muslim 500: The World’s Most Influential Muslims" in 2016 and 2017, published by the Royal Strategic Islamic Centre in Amman, Jordan.
-He is an Adjunct Associate Professor at Georgetown University's Conflict Resolution Graduate Program and has published over forty-five articles on peace-building, conflict resolution, violent extremism, comparative ethics, Islamic law, and educational reform in academic journals and mainstream newspapers.
+Dr. Huda was listed in the "Muslim 500: The World’s Most Influential Muslims" in 2016, 2017 and 2018 published by The Royal Strategic Islamic Centre in Amman, Jordan.
+He is an Adjunct Associate Professor at Georgetown University's Conflict Resolution Graduate Program and published over forty-five articles on peace-building, conflict resolution, violent extremism, comparative ethics, Islamic law, and educational reform in academic journals and mainstream newspapers.
 He is the recipient of research grants from the Social Science Research Council (SSRC), American Academy of Religion, UCLA’s International Security Studies program, and was a Fulbright Scholar.
 He earned his doctorate from UCLA in the History of Islam & Middle Eastern Studies and a Bachelor of Arts from Colgate University in International Relations & Philosophy and Religion.

 Media BioQamar-ul Huda is a Senior Fellow at the Center for Global Policy.